-The scope of consolidation for regulatory capital purposes is consistent with the UK GAAP consolidation.
+The scope of consolidation for regulatory capital purposes is consistent with the accounting basis for consolidation.

 CRD IV requires significant subsidiaries to make certain capital disclosures on an individual or subconsolidated basis.
 The significant subsidiaries of GSGUK are GSI and GSIB.
 GSI is the firm's broker dealer in the Europe, Middle East and Africa (EMEA) region and its risk profile is materially the same as GSGUK.
-GSIB is GSGUK's deposit-taking subsidiary.
+GSIB is the firm's UK registered bank.
 GSI and GSIB's results materially make up the results of GSGUK.
 Risk management policies and procedures are applied consistently to GSI, GSIB and to GSGUK as a whole.
-The remaining entities have minimal balance sheet activity and have not been determined material subsidiaries for the purposes of these Pillar 3 disclosures.
+The remaining entities have minimal balance sheet activity and have not been determined to be material subsidiaries for the purposes of these Pillar 3 disclosures.